cms-analysis/HiggsAnalysis-CombinedLimit/test/DatacardViewer/README.md

 #Datacard Viewer

-Datacard Viewer is Graphical User Interface tool for exploration of Higgs measurements in datacards.
+Datacard Viewer is a Graphical User Interface tool for exploration of Higgs measurements in datacards.

 ##How to use it